 1. “Lucid Dreams” by Juice WRLD

-One of Juice WRLD’s most iconic songs, “Lucid Dreams” explores heartbreak and betrayal, much like “Empty Out Your Pockets.”
-Its melancholic tone and heartfelt lyrics mirror the emotional depth of this posthumous release.
+One of Juice WRLD’s most iconic songs, “Lucid Dreams” is about heartbreak and betrayal, much like “Empty Out Your Pockets.”

 2. “Goosebumps” by Travis Scott

-Travis Scott’s “Goosebumps” captures a similar blend of confidence and vulnerability.
-The track’s hypnotic beat and themes of loyalty and fame align with the overarching narrative of “Empty Out Your Pockets.”
+“Goosebumps” captures a similar blend of confidence and vulnerability.
+The track’s hypnotic beat and themes of loyalty and fame align with the narrative of “Empty Out Your Pockets.”

 3. “Hard Times” by Paramore

-Though differing in genre, Paramore’s “Hard Times” shares thematic similarities with its focus on resilience and overcoming struggles.
-The song’s upbeat tempo juxtaposed with heartfelt lyrics creates a similar emotional duality.
+Though differing in genre, “Hard Times” shares thematic similarities with its focus on resilience and overcoming struggles.
+The song’s upbeat tempo juxtaposed with deep lyrics creates a similar emotional duality.

 “Empty Out Your Pockets” exemplifies Juice WRLD’s ability to intertwine raw emotion with captivating beats.
 The track’s exploration of wealth, fame, and the pain beneath the surface leaves a lasting impression, solidifying its place as one of the more interesting tracks on The Party Never Ends.